microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_ha/_index.md

 ## Database Restore

-In order for you test the HA functionality, a database restore _[RestoreDB](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/arm_template/artifacts/RestoreDB.ps1)_ PowerShell script is provided.
+In order for you to test the HA functionality, a database restore _[RestoreDB](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/arm_template/artifacts/RestoreDB.ps1)_ PowerShell script is provided.
 The script will restore the _[AdventureWorks2019](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms)_ sample database directly onto the primary SQL node pod container.
 From the _C:\Temp_ folder, run the script using the _`.\RestoreDB.ps1`_ command.

 ![RestoreDB script](./06.png)

 ## Database Replication

-All databases are automatically added to the availability group, including all user (including the _AdventureWorks2019_ database you just restored) and system databases like _master_ and _msdb_.
+All databases are automatically added to the availability group, including all users (including the _AdventureWorks2019_ database you just restored) and system databases like _master_ and _msdb_.
 This capability provides a single-system view across the availability group replicas.

 - In addition to restoring the _AdventureWorks2019_ database, the script will also create a new text file and a desktop shortcut named _Endpoints_ that includes both the primary and the secondary SQL endpoints.